gclust: Hierarchical Clustering Algorithm Genie

 Details

 Note that, as in the case of all the distance-based methods, the standardisation of the input features is definitely worth giving a try.
+Oftentimes, more sophisticated feature engineering (e.g., dimensionality reduction) will lead to more meaningful results.

-If d is a numeric matrix or an object of class dist, mst() will be called to compute an MST, which generally takes at most \(O(n^2)\) time (the algorithm we provide is parallelised, environment variable OMP_NUM_THREADS controls the number of threads in use).
-However, see emst_mlpack() for a very fast alternative in the case of Euclidean spaces of (very) low dimensionality and M = 1.
+If d is a numeric matrix or an object of class dist, mst() will be called to compute an MST, which generally takes at most \(O(n^2)\) time (by default, a faster algorithm is selected automatically for low-dimensional Euclidean spaces).

 According to the algorithm’s original definition, the resulting partition tree (dendrogram) might violate the ultrametricity property (merges might occur at levels that are not increasing w.r.t. a between-cluster distance). gclust() automatically corrects departures from ultrametricity by applying height = rev(cummin(rev(height))).